-ONE MORNING AFTER HIS TALK at the Lake Mohonk Conference on International Arbitration, ‘Abdu’l-Bahá went walking with some friends near the Mountain House, where the conference was held.
+ONE MORNING AFTER HIS talk at the Lake Mohonk Conference on International Arbitration, ‘Abdu’l-Bahá took a walk with some friends near the Mountain House, where the conference was held.
 The group came upon a party of young people.
 After a few words of greeting ‘Abdu’l-Bahá said that he would recount a fable he had heard in the East.

 Howard Colby Ives, a Unitarian minister from New Jersey, reported the occasion twenty-five years later in his book, Portals to Freedom.
-The fable ‘Abdu’l-Bahá told, which is often incorrectly attributed to Aesop, appeared for the first time during the Middle Ages.
+The earliest known version of the story ‘Abdu’l-Bahá told, which is often attributed incorrectly to Aesop, is from an Old Syriac manuscript of Kalilah and Dimnah—a book of fables of Indian or Persian origin that Ibn al-Mukaffa translated into Arabic around AD 750.
 William Langland included a version of it in Piers Plowman, his allegorical narrative poem from the late fourteenth century, calling it “The Parliament of the Rats and Mice.”

 Once upon a time, ‘Abdu’l-Bahá narrated, the rats and mice held an important conference, the subject of which was to make peace with the cat.
 The cat, Langland wrote, “came whenever he liked and leapt on them easily and seized them at his will, and played with them perilously and batted them about.”